HL7/US-Core-STU3/pages/_includes/index.md

 *Note on Searches based on a date or date range:*

 - Allergies, Immunizations, Medications, Problems and Health Concerns, UDI, Smoking Status do not require a date range search since a system should return all relevant resources.
-- Vital Signs, Laboratory Results, Goals, Procedures, and Assessment and Plan of Treatment include date range search requirements in the Quick Start section on the profile page.
+- Vital Signs, Laboratory Results, Goals, Encounters, Procedures, and Assessment and Plan of Treatment (CarePlan) include date range search requirements in the Quick Start section on the profile page.

 See [2015 Edition Common Clinical Data Set] for a mapping to the CCDS.